Heps-akint/Event_Registration_Forecasting/README.md

 # Event Registration Forecasting Model

 ## Overview
-This Python-based project develops a predictive model for forecasting future event registrations, achieving an accuracy of 78.57%.
+This Python-based collaborative project develops a predictive model for forecasting future event registrations, achieving an accuracy of 78.57%.
 It employs advanced statistical analysis to dissect historical data, distinguishing natural registration trends from those influenced by marketing efforts.
 The project includes a comprehensive data preparation and preprocessing pipeline, gradient calculation for trend identification, and a user-friendly graphical user interface (GUI) for interactive forecasting.

 ## Features
 - **Data Preparation and Preprocessing:** Custom Python scripts for cleaning and structuring raw event registration data.